robaru/sofamyroom/README.md

 ##########################################################

 SofaMyRoom is a fast, accurate, and flexible "shoebox" room acoustics simulator that supports both specular and diffuse reflections.
-The simulator extends the work released by Schimmel et al., called Roomsim, by adding the rendering of Binaural Room Impulse Response, BRIR.
+The simulator extends the work released by Schimmel et al., called Roomsim, by adding the rendering of Binaural Room Impulse Responses (BRIR) using arbitrary Head Related Transfer Functions (HRTFs) stored with the AES Spatially Oriented Format for Acoustics (SOFA) file format.

-It supports the AES Spatially Oriented Format for Acoustics (SOFA) file format for storing HRTFs thanks to MySofa library (hereinafter referred as `libmysofa`) and it can export the results of the simulation to a WAVE file.
+The SOFA support is possible thanks to MySofa library (hereinafter referred as `libmysofa`) and it can export the results of the simulation to a WAVE file.

-Thanks to the virtual acoustic space traveling (VAST), it is possible to systematically generate labeled datasets to train and test machine learning algorithms.
+Thanks to the Virtual Acoustic Space Traveling (VAST) framework [1], it is possible to systematically generate labeled datasets to train and test machine learning algorithms.

 ## Installing SofaMyRoom